Magnetic-Field Induced Deformation in Hybrid Stars: Results and Discussion

 Fig.~\ref{fig:160} also shows the populations of baryons, leptons, and quarks but now with a larger effective bag constant $B^{1/4}_{\rm{eff}}$ = 160 MeV.
 Similar to Fig.~\ref{fig:130}, some of the hyperons appear just before the onset of mixed phase and some after, all being suppressed for larger dipole magnetic moments.
 As the magnetic dipole moment increases, the lepton fraction is enhanced to the point that a small number of leptons extends into the pure quark phase.
 For higher values of the magnetic dipole moment, the mixed phase region extends up to 7$\rho_{0}$.
-In the mixed phase, the abundance of $u$-quarks is found to be enhanced, while those of $d$ and $s$ quarks remain practically same.
+In the mixed phase, the abundance of $u$-quarks is found to be enhanced, while those of $d$ and $s$ quarks remain practically the same.\\

-Fig.~\ref{figmr130} shows the mass-radius diagram for the hybrid stars obtained for effective bag constant $B^{1/4}_{\rm{eff}} = 130$ MeV without magnetic field and with magnetic field calculated for different values of the magnetic dipole moment.
-The left panel shows the results obtained solving Einstein and Maxwell's equations with an axisymmetric deformation (LORENE library), while the right panel displays the results using solutions from spherically symmetric TOV equations.
+Fig.~\ref{figmr130} shows the mass-radius diagram for the hybrid stars obtained for the effective bag constant $B^{1/4}_{\rm{eff}} = 130$ MeV without a magnetic field and with magnetic field calculated for different values of the magnetic dipole moment.
+The left panel shows the results obtained from solving Einstein and Maxwell's equations with an axisymmetric deformation (LORENE library), while the right panel displays the results using solutions from spherically symmetric TOV equations.
 For $\mu=B=0$ they coincide.
-Without magnetic field, the maximum mass produced is $2.13$ M$_{\odot}$ at radius of 12.6 km.
-The radius of the canonical mass, $1.4$ M$_{\odot}$ is around 13 km, which satisfies the radius constraints from PSR J0030+0451 by NICER.
-The recent NICER constraint on the radius of the $2$ M$_{\odot}$ pulsar J0740+6620 NS is also satisfied.
-Maximum mass constraints and constraints from LIGO/VIRGO are also satisfied.
+Without a magnetic field, the maximum mass produced is $2.13$ $M_{\sun}$ at a radius of 12.6 km.
+The radius of the canonical mass, $1.4$ $M_{\sun}$ is around 13 km, which satisfies the radius constraints from PSR J0030+0451 by NICER \citep{Miller_2019a,Riley_2019}.
+The recent NICER constraint on the radius of the $2$ $M_{\sun}$ pulsar J0740+6620 NS is also satisfied \citep{Miller_2021,Riley:2021pdl}.
+Maximum mass constraints and constraints from LIGO/VIRGO are also satisfied \citep{PhysRevLett.119.161101,PhysRevLett.121.161101}.\\

+For the results obtained using the LORENE library, the deformation present due to the poloidal magnetic field makes the star oblate.
+Because of the deformation present, the equatorial radius, $R_e$, and the polar radius, $R_p$, of the star are different and change with the increase in the magnetic field strength.
+Since the TOV equations are used for the spherically symmetric stars, the equatorial and the polar radii are equal and remain so in the vicinity of the magnetic field.